Will Electric Car Problems Be The End of Driver-less Cars?

 Posted on behalf of Edwards Law Firm on Dec 19, 2013 in Auto Accidents

 Electric cars have been popular since the late 19th century, but began declining when advances in the internal combustion engine, along with cheaper gasoline vehicles were mass produced.
 However, the first electric car was manufactured in 1888, and was known as the German Flocken Elektrowagen.
 Nevertheless, electric cars have become popular once again, beginning in 2008.

-While these vehicles have a bright future ahead of them, there are still a number of defects which have resulted in electric car accidents.
+While these vehicles have a bright future ahead of them, there are still a number of defects which have resulted in electric car accidents and injuries.
 One major cause of electrical car accidents began when the mass production of plug-in vehicles began in 2010.
 These vehicles would feature a lithium-ion battery, which was efficient, however by November 2013 there were four fires caused following collisions involving these electric cars in the United States alone.

 Electric Car Fires

-Since August 2012, the National Highway Traffic Safety Administration has been studying the potential of lithium-ion batteries in electric cars causing fires when they are involved in an accident.
+Since August 2012, the National Highway Traffic Safety Administration has been studying the potential of lithium-ion batteries in electric cars causing fires when they are involved in an auto accident.
 The research will compare and differentiate the use of a 400-volt lithium ion battery with the 12-volt lead-acid batteries used in most motor-vehicles.
 The study is set to conclude near the end of 2014.